AffekeNommu/TemperatureThing/README.md

 Readings in temp allow for -10 to 125degC.

-My installation's readings are available at http://imgood.ruok.org if you would like to see.

 The website files are:
 index.php which is the start page.
 It displays today's readings from midnight in 15 minute intervals. month.html which is the form for selecting the month you want to review.